- 1 What Is a Fever?

 You know your child best – so call your pediatrician when you are worried, regardless of the temperature.
 When you feel uneasy, ask your doctor for specific advice.

-Babies under 3 months: Immediately, if your baby‘s temperature is 100.4° F or higher.
+Immediately consult your doctor, if your baby’s temperature is 100.4° F or higher.
 Babies of this age might not react with a higher temperature, even if they have a serious disease.
 So your child needs to be examined for ill health.
 If you can‘t reach your paediatrician, go to an emergency room right away, even if it is the middle of the night.
 Very young babies often don‘t display the typical symptoms, if they have a severe infection.

-Babies between 3 and 6 months: If your baby has a fever of 101° F or higher and has symptoms like loss of appetite, unusual behaviour, drowsiness or fussiness, vomiting or diarrhea.
+See your doctor, if your baby has a fever of 101° F or higher and has symptoms like loss of appetite, unusual behaviour, drowsiness or fussiness, vomiting or diarrhea.
 Otherwise, if your baby appears well, you don‘t have to see your doctor, except the fever lasts longer than 24 hours.

 Also consult a doctor, if your baby: